 On Christmas Day, the former president received visits from his wife, Barbara, son Neil and daughter-in-law Maria Bush, McGrath said in a previous statement.

 McGrath said Bush “asked that his sincere wishes for a very Merry Christmas be extended to one and all.”

 Aides stressed this hospitalization is different from what the former president faced two years ago when he had to spend two months, including Christmas, hospitalized after suffering bronchitis and a persistent cough.

-Bush, 90, served as the nation’s 41st President and is the father of 43rd President George W. Bush.
+Bush, 90, a Republican, served as the nation’s 41st president and is the father of the 43rd president, George W. Bush.

-CNN’s Kevin Liptak and Kevin Bohn contributed to this report.
+CNN’s Steve Brusk and John King contributed to this report.